Encrux/llm_trajectory/README.md

 ```

 ## Disclaimer
-The system was designed and implemented by myself.
+The system was designed and implemented by myself back in 2023.
 This demo is a re-implementation of the original concept.
 AI was used to speed up the process.